otobrglez/cebelca-gateway/README.md

 # GraphQL Schema

 The up-to-date GraphQL schema can be found at the top of this folder: [`schema.graphql`](./schema.graphql).
+Additional configuration for GraphQL clients is also available via [`graphql.config.yml`](./graphql.config.yml) - i.e. environments and endpoints.

 The schema is auto-generated and thus up-to-date with this repository.
-If manual regeneration is needed use:
+If manual regeneration is needed, use:

 ```bash
 ./mill schema-gen.generate